 Can I Get Customer Support?

 Ultimately, the level of support you have access to depends on which version (CE vs EE) you are using.
-Only the Enterprise Editions provide support options.
+Only the Commerce Editions provide support options.
 This emphasises the importance of working with a specialised Magento development agency like PushON.
 We are Magento Solution Partners, which ensures that we are trusted with delivering outstanding customer experiences through the eCommerce platform.

 How Many Coupons Can a Customer Use?

 Within Magento 2 you can configure multiple coupon codes, but a customer can only use one coupon code in their cart at once.
 If you would like for your customers to be able to use more than one code simultaneously, then you could need to look at considering the use of an extension from the Marketplace.

 How Can I Add a CMS block to a Magento 2 page?

 The following are steps as to how you can add rich CMS blocks to your Magento 2 page.